-The tea might work better as a cleanser for some people, depending on hair type and water type.
+The tea might work better as a cleanser for some people, depending on hair type.
 I find it really interesting, though, that books and magazines of the 19th century were recommending such simple ways to care for the hair like using just black tea.
 Compare that one ingredient to the huge list of unpronounceable ingredients in modern shampoos and conditioners!

 ~ “Any preparation of rosemary forms an agreeable and highly cleansing wash” – pg.
 317, Decorum (1879).